 The Red Australian Shepherd is a medium to large size dog.
 The male is generally slightly larger than the female: between 51 and 58 cm at the withers for males and between 46 and 53 cm at the withers for females.
 Its weight also varies according to the sex of the animal: 25 to 34 kg for males, and 19 to 26 kg for females.
 Dog with good-natured and friendly looks, his physique gives confidence and arouses admiration.

-It belongs to group 1 of the FCI: sheepdogs and cattle dogs (except Swiss cattle dogs).
-It is found in section 1 of this group, as a sheepdog.
+He belongs to group 1 of the FCI: sheepdogs and cattle dogs (except Swiss cattle dogs).
+He is found in section 1 of this group as a sheepdog.

-The Australian Shepherd displays a muscular body, but is never heavy.
+The Australian Shepherd displays a muscular body but is never heavy.
 His silhouette betrays all his agility.
-Its body is slightly longer than it is tall, with arched ribs and a sloping croup.
+His body is slightly longer than tall, with arched ribs and a sloping croup.
 Another important physical characteristic of the Australian Shepherd: the tail should not exceed ten centimeters.
 It is sometimes very short, even cut short.
-She is well supplied with hair.
+He is well supplied with hair.

 The ears are drooping and set very high.
 They are triangular.
 The eyes are almond-shaped.
 Their color is variable (amber, brown, blue).
 The Australian Shepherd sometimes has walleyes (two different colored eyes) or particolors (several colors within one eye).